sudoblockio/tackle/docs/writing-tackle-files.md

 ## Basics

-Tackle-box **sequentially** parses **arbitrary** json or yaml files with the parser only changing the data structure when hooks are called denoted by forward arrows, ie `->`/`_>` at the end of a key / item in a list.
+Tackle **sequentially** parses **arbitrary** json or yaml files with the parser only changing the data structure when hooks are called denoted by forward arrows, ie `->`/`_>` at the end of a key / item in a list.
 Hooks can perform a variety of different actions such as prompting for inputs, making web requests, or generating code and return values that are stored in the key they were called from.
 After any key / value / item in a list is parsed, it is available to be referenced / reused in additional hook calls through jinja rendering.

 ### Hook Call Forms